barrelstrength/sprout-docs/docs/lists/subscriber-list-data-source.md

+---
+date: 2018-06-25
+description: Lists and Subscribers can be used for Mailing Lists via the Subscriber List integration for Sprout Reports.
+---

 # Subscriber List

 Lists and Subscribers can be used for [Mailing Lists](../reports/mailing-lists.md) via the Subscriber List integration for Sprout Reports.
 Mailing Lists can be used in Sprout Email and Sprout Forms.